 How To Get A Curly Blow At Home

-I start by towel drying my hair and adding in some Aussie Dual Personality Serum.
+I start by towel drying my hair and adding in some heat protection for my hair.
 If I want some extra shine in my hair, I’ll use the John Frieda Frizz Ease Extra Strength Serum.
 I then let my hair air dry for around 30 minutes.
 You can order a lot of the products I use online if you wanted to.

 How I Curl My Hair At Home

 Once I’ve doused my hair in protective spray, I then set up my Pro Blo and begin by sectioning my hair into quarters.
 Pro Blo works by attaching curler heads to a brush handle.
 Once you have curled your hair, you release the handle and secure the barrel in place with a clip.
 You then continue to curl and grip the barrels into your hair until you resemble a crazy cat lady.

 Once all the barrels have cooled down, I remove them one by one (in the order I dried them in).
 I then brush out the curls with a barrel brush and add some Frizz Ease Glossing Mist along with hairspray.
 I have no preference in hairspray, at the moment I’m using Aldi’s own range of hairspray in extra strong!